jwlashley/atmospace-vortex/README.md

 Contributions are welcome!
 Report bugs, suggest features, or submit pull requests on the [GitHub repository](https://github.com/jwlashley/atmospace-vortex).

 Keep in mind a general sense of professional etiquette when collaborating within this repository.
 No one should be made to feel lesser due to lack of expertise on a subject.
-Please look over the [Community Code of Conduct](https://github.com/jwlashley/atmospace-vortex/tree/main?tab=coc-ov-file) if you need further explanation of this.
+Please look over the [Contribution Guide](https://github.com/jwlashley/atmospace-vortex/blob/main/CONTRIBUTING.md) or [Community Code of Conduct](https://github.com/jwlashley/atmospace-vortex/tree/main?tab=coc-ov-file) if you need further explanation of this.

 ## License